The Barlow Endowment for Study Abroad

 As their name suggests, these grants are designed to enrich the experience of students on semester or year-long study abroad programs.
 Enrichment Grants can be used for extra travel or for an enriching activity at the study abroad site.
 While most of these grants fund extra travel, grants have also been used, for example, to purchase a trumpet to allow participation in an orchestra in Russia and supplies for a student to use for her volunteer work in an orphanage in Ecuador.
 Up to $500 is available for one enrichment trip or activity that takes place prior to final exams.
 Allowable expenses include food, low-cost lodging, budget travel, entry fees, conference expenses, and up to $100 for supplies or equipment.
 Funds may not be used to pay the regular costs of study abroad, to purchase gifts, buy or rent automobiles, or for travel to countries included in a U.S. State Department Travel Warning.
 Primarily recreational activities are not funded.

 Grant applications are generally submitted as emails to Dean Sawyer (firstname.lastname@example.org).
-Applications are reviewed by the Off-Campus Study Committee approximately once a month when the college is in session as long as funds remain.
-The Committee may alter these procedures and deadlines if necessary in specific cases.
-All Committee decisions are final.
+Applications are reviewed periodically when the college is in session as long as funds remain.
+The Off-Campus Study Committee may alter these procedures and deadlines if necessary in specific cases.
+All decisions are final.

 3. Thesis Research Grants

-Grants of up to $1,200 are available to support research on senior theses directly related to the Bates study abroad experience.
-Grants can support thesis research in the study abroad country during junior year while studying abroad, during the following summer, or during senior year.
+Grants of up to $1,200 are available to support senior thesis research in the student’s study abroad country.
+The research can be undertaken during junior year while studying abroad, during the following summer, or during senior year.
 Most students apply for the grants during their senior year and undertake their research then.

 Grant applications need to describe the proposed research, including the time period, location.
 Allowable expenses include food, low-cost lodging, budget travel, entry fees, conference expenses, and up to $100 for academic supplies or equipment.
 Funds may not be used to pay salaries.
-Applications are submitted to the Off-Campus Study Office or by with an email to Dean Sawyer (email@example.com), using the Sample Application Form or with the same information in the email.
-Grant applications are reviewed by the Off-Campus Study Committee approximately once a month when college is in session as long as funds remain.
-The Committee may alter these procedures and deadlines if necessary.
-All Committee decisions are final.
+Applications are submitted to the Off-Campus Study Office using the Barlow Application Form or with the same information in an email to Dean Sawyer (email@example.com).
+Grant applications are reviewed periodically when the college is in session as long as funds remain.
+The Off-Campus Study Committee may alter these procedures and deadlines if necessary.
+All decisions are final.